 Pour about a 1/2 cup of baking soda down the drain.
 Add 1 cup of vinegar.
 This reaction will break up any build up.
 Then rinse with hot water.

 To freshen the garbage disposal, add a few slice of lemon or orange and run the disposal.

-For the microwave, mix one cup water with one tablespoon vinegar in a microwave safe dish.
-I use a glass measuring cup.
+For the microwave, mix one cup water with one tablespoon vinegar in a large microwave safe dish.
+I use a large glass measuring cup.
 Microwave for 5 minutes.
-BE CAREFUL not to burn yourself when removing the measuring cup.
+BE VERY CAREFUL not to burn yourself when removing the measuring cup.
 The steam will loosen any cooked on food.
-Just wipe with a clean cloth.
+Then, just wipe with a clean cloth.

 I loved my kitchen floor when I initially picked it out.
 I still love the neutral tile, but the grout is another story.
-After trying many different remedies, I finally found an easy solution to keep it clean.
-Mix 7 cups water, 1/2 cup baking soda, 1/3 cup lemon juice, and 1/4 cup vinegar.
-After mixing it in a bucket, pour it into a spray bottle.
+After trying many different remedies, I finally found an easy solution to keep my sealed grout clean.
+Mix 6 cups water, 1/2 cup baking soda, 1/3 cup lemon juice, and 1/4 cup distilled white vinegar.
+Mix and pour into a spray bottle.
 This solution should fill up two spray bottles.
-Then just spray on the grout.
+Then spray on the grout.
 Let it sit about 10 minutes and then scrub with a stiff bristle brush.
 Wipe with a towel.
-After cleaning the grout, I usually steam mop the floor.
+After cleaning the grout, steam mop the floor.

 Here is my kitchen floor before: